 Note: on Windows, if the result is an executable file, the extension ".exe" is added if the specified filename does not already have an extension.
-Thus ghc -o foo Main.hs will compile and link the module Main.hs, and put the resulting executable in foo.exe (not foo).
+Thus will compile and link the module Main.hs, and put the resulting executable in foo.exe (not foo).